abdallahElsaed/problem-solving/two-pointers/solutions/167-Two-Sum-II-Input-Array-Is-Sorted.md

 ### What do you need in this problem?
 * You have an sorted array and number. you want to get the two indexed number to sum those to get the target.

+### Notes:
+* sorted in non-decreasing order => this mean the number can repeated but in different indexes.
+* You may not use the same element twice => this mean you can't add the number twice for that i make this condition on loop (l < r)

 ### Solution:
 * you use two pointer to solve this problem. one on the left side and other in right side. and you move two pointer based on condition.
 #### Steps: